cjj1977/gpt_arcane_paintbrush/art_styles.md

 * Art Style: The sketch will be in the style of Albrecht Durer as a monochrome pencil drawing on a plain backgroun, featuring detailed linework and no background.
-* Format: Sketeches will have a 3:4 portrait aspect ratio.
+* Format: Sketeches will have a 1024x1792 (Full-body Portrait) aspect ratio.

 ### Illustration